dorianbrown/my_blog/_posts/2019-09-03-what-is-supervised-learning.md

 where we want want our $$(\textbf{x}_i,y_i) $$ to be independent and identically distributed (called iid).

-If can formalize this mathematically by saying:
+This can be formalized by saying:

 $$
 D = \{(\textbf{x}_1,y_1),\dots,(\textbf{x}_n,y_n)\} \subseteq \mathbb{R}^d \times \mathcal{C}